tamalsaha/website/content/docs/0.8.0-beta.2/concepts/databases/elasticsearch.md

 ## Next Steps
-- Learn how to use KubeDB to run an Elasticsearch database [here](/docs/0.8.0-beta.2/guides/elasticsearch/overview).
+- Learn how to use KubeDB to run an Elasticsearch database [here](/docs/0.8.0-beta.2/guides/elasticsearch/README).
 - See the list of supported storage providers for snapshots [here](/docs/0.8.0-beta.2/concepts/snapshot).
-- Thinking about monitoring your database?
-KubeDB works [out-of-the-box with Prometheus](/docs/0.8.0-beta.2/guides/monitoring).
-- Learn how to use KubeDB in a [RBAC](/docs/0.8.0-beta.2/guides/rbac) enabled cluster.
 - Wondering what features are coming next?
 Please visit [here](/docs/0.8.0-beta.2/roadmap).
 - Want to hack on KubeDB?
 Check our [contribution guidelines](/docs/0.8.0-beta.2/CONTRIBUTING).